kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 25. In each client project, add the following key/value to bootstrap.yml (or bootstrap.properties), using correct YAML formatting:
   - spring.cloud.config.uri: http://localhost:8001.

+26. Add an additional dependency for spring-cloud-config-client.

-26. Make sure the Eureka server is still running.
+27. Make sure the Eureka server is still running.
 Start (or restart) each client.
 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.

-27. If you like, you can experiment with moving the “words” properties to the GitHub repository so they can be served up by the config server.
+28. If you like, you can experiment with moving the “words” properties to the GitHub repository so they can be served up by the config server.
 You’ll need to use separate profile sections within the file (yml) or files with names that match the application names (yml or properties).
 A single application.yml file would look something like this:

   ```
   ---